James Reidy

-James Reidy (1890 – 7 December 1963) was an Irish politician.
-He was first elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for the Limerick constituency at the 1932 general election.
+James Reidy (1890 – 28 November 1963) was an Irish politician.
+He was elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for the Limerick constituency at the 1932 general election.
 He was re-elected at the 1933 general election but lost his seat at the 1937 general election.

 At the 1938 general election, he was elected as a Fine Gael TD.
 He was re-elected at each subsequent general election until he lost his seat at the 1954 general election.
 He was nominated by the Taoiseach to the 8th Seanad in 1954.